 Most of us Greeks keep Aegina secret.
 It’s so close to Athens that we barely consider it an island that would interest travelers.
 And yet, there is so much to discover on this isle that’s an hour’s ride on the ferry (about half an hour by hydrofoil) from Athens; is an ideal weekend getaway; and one of the “suburbs” as many people prefer to live there and commute to the Greek capital.

-If you’re thinking of heading over to Athens or Greece, plan to visit in September – by far in my opinion the best month for travel anywhere in Greece – and make it a point to visit the Saronic island of Aegina and sample some of the world’s finest pistachios.
+If you’re thinking of heading over to Athens or Greece, plan to visit in September – by far in my opinion the best month for travel anywhere in Greece – and make it a point to visit the Saronic island of Aegina and sample some of the world’s finest pistachios and highly sought-after specialty food items.

 In its 12th year, the “Aegina Fistiki Fest” is a great chance to visit one of the nearest island destinations to Athens and enjoy dozens of events featuring what else?
 The renowned pistachio.

-Running September 16-19 this year, the festival is dedicated to a product that has since the early 1900s epitomizes Aegina.
+Running at the start of fall, the festival is dedicated to a product that has since the early 1900s epitomizes Aegina.
 The locally-produced pistachio is a protected product recognized as PDO (product with protected designation of origin) in 1994.
 The islanders on Aegina started cultivating pistachios in the early 1900s.
 Today, many parts of Greece also produce pistachios but none as close to the superior quality and taste of the Aegina variety.

 All About the Aegina Pistachio